bmwcoded/bmwcoded/README.md

 - 🌱 I’m currently learning more about how technology such as AI (Python) and mobile development (SwiftUI/Kotlin) can improve accessibility.
 - 🙋🏾‍♂️ I’m looking to collaborate on social impact projects.
 - 🤔 I’m looking for help with finding opportunities that align with my interests.
-- 💬 Ask me about anything you think that might help!
+- 💬 Ask me about anything you think I can support!
 - 📫 How to reach me: linkedin.com/in/bryanmwilliamson
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: I am a health enthusiast who enjoys outdoor activities such as hiking and parasailing.